borisv1307/UnconsciousBiasSimulation/README.md

 4. Requirements for frontend, backend and other dependencies are installed.
 5. The commands in the Script section runs the tests for Backend, Frontend as well as code coverage

-In case of setup issues look into travis documentation https://docs.travis-ci.com/user/tutorial/
 ```

 # PRESENCE API LIST: